PigSaint/GameDataBase/README.md

 These are basically seven-column files made of metadata fields separated by commas (CSV) as following:

-1. Game full title
+1. Full title
-2. Show title in original character set, if applicable.
+2. Title in original character set, if applicable.
 This is particulary useful for Japanese titles usually transcribed in roman characters.
 Purist, curious and of course Japanese people will enjoy this.
 3. ID (to identify multiple versions of the same game)
 4. Date in format YYYY adding MM and DD if known (YYYY-MM-DD)
 5. Developer